chase-lewis/JIE7351/README.md

 `etc/cdc_properties/Database.properties`

 #### The source files we created
-`src/Connector.java` The connector for connecting to the ms sql server
+ - The connector for connecting to the ms sql server:

-`src/KafkaConsumerTest.java` The very bare-bones consumer that we coded

-`src/KafkaProducerTest.java` The barebones producer, we currently are not using this, but using the built in producer that reads our Database.properties`
+`src/Connector.java`

+ - The customized consumer with transformation logic and configuration for writing to the RDB:

+`src/KafkaConsumerTest.java`

+ - The barebones producer, not currently used:

+`src/KafkaProducerTest.java`

-`src/make_consumer.bat` The batch file that runs KafkaConsumerTest and includes all the required jar files to run the java`
+ - The batch file that runs KafkaConsumerTest and includes all the required jar files to run the java:

+`src/make_consumer.bat`

-`src/make_producer.bat` The batch file that runs KafkaProducerTest and includes all the required jar files
+ - The batch file that runs KafkaProducerTest and includes all the required jar files:

+`src/make_producer.bat`

-`src/standalone_producer.bat` The batch file that is similar/identical to the standalone_producer script in `/bin`.
-It runs kafka’s standalone producer, passing in the Database.properties file as the properties
+ - The batch file similar to the standalone_producer script in `/bin`.
+It runs kafka’s standalone producer, passing in the Database.properties file as the properties:

+`src/standalone_producer.bat`

-`ksql/bin/windows/ksql-run-class.bat` The batch file to start ksql
+ - The batch file to start ksql:

+`ksql/bin/windows/ksql-run-class.bat`

 ### Troubleshooting